-- 1. return from an approved Family or Medical Leave within: - a. the 12-week period required by federal law; or - b. any longer period required by a similar state law; - 2. return from a Military Leave within the period required by federal USERRA law; - 3. return from any other approved leave of absence within six months after the leave begins; - 4. return within 12 months following a lay off; or - 5. return within 12 months following termination of employment for any other reason.
+- 1. return from an approved Family or Medical Leave within: - a. the 12-week period required by federal law; or - b. any longer period required by a similar state law; - 2. return from a Military Leave within the period required by federal USERRA law; or - 3. return from any other approved leave of absence within six months after the leave begins.